 Working closely with locally-rooted partner organisations and District Education Offices we tailor our support to local contexts and priorities.

-In 2016, 5,919 young people in 53 schools participated in researching, planning, setting up and running a real business in school with the support of teachers, staff and parents through the School Enterprise Challenge.
+In 2017, over 30,000 young Ugandans participated in researching, planning, setting up and running a real business in school with the support of more than 400 teachers through the School Enterprise Challenge.

 As part of our growth through partners strategy; field officers from 12 partner NGOs were trained as trainers for schools and in how to provide ongoing support to schools taking part in the School Enterprise Challenge.

 Ethan's Recycling Business

 Ethan is a a graduate of Mengo Secondary School in Uganda where he served as president of the School Enterprise Challenge club.
 Ethan grew up in a village where his father ran a textile business which was eventually forced to close.

 As a result, Ethan and his three sisters dropped out of school.
 Ethan was determined to continue studying and he worked hard washing people’s cars and collecting rubbish to pay for his studies.
 Eventually he received a scholarship.

 Ethan says that his life was changed with the introduction of the School Enterprise Challenge.
-By learning about market research and resource assessment, he was inspired to seek an innovative solution to a social problems.
-He identified waste management as a key problem and began to draw up a business plan around recycling papers.
+By learning about market research and resource assessment, he was inspired to seek an innovative solution to a social problem.
+He identified waste management as a key problem and began to draw up a business plan around recycling paper.
 At the end of the school year, Ethan launched his recycling business.
 He is now covering all his expenses and saving US$30 a month.

-Teach A Man To Fish is currently running two projects in South Africa - the School Enterprise Challenge project and the Entrepreneurial and Environmental Empowerment for South Africa's Youth (EEESAY) project.
+In South Africa, Teach A Man To Fish is running the School Enterprise Challenge programme and the Entrepreneurial and Environmental Empowerment for South Africa's Youth (EEESAY) project.

-The School Enterprise Challenge project started in 2014 in South Africa.
+The School Enterprise Challenge programme started in 2014 in South Africa.
 Through face-to-face training workshops and ongoing support via Whatsapp to share learning and best practice, problem solving and innovation in entrepreneurship, the School Enterprise Challenge in South Africa has engaged teachers and students throughout Kwa-Zulu Natal.